Your Lincoln NE Dentist on Teeth Whitening:

 Do you want whiter teeth?
 Have you tried several different whitening methods that have proven ineffective?
 As your Lincoln NE dentist, I want you to know that there may be reasons beyond the type of whitening products you are using that may be limiting your results.
 Have you ever thought about the types of foods and drinks you consume each day?

 As a Lincoln dentist, I know that everyone wants to feel confident in their smile.
 Unfortunately, having stains or tooth discoloration can make many patients feel self-conscious.
 Over time, our teeth pick up stains from the foods we eat as well as habits like smoking.
 The good news is that it is quite easy to lighten teeth and help patients achieve a lighter, brighter smile by whitening.
 Many patients elect to try professional in-office whitening with our affordable dentist in Lincoln, NE.
-Check our social media pages on Facebook as well as our website for whitening specials to help reduce the cost of professional whitening.
+Check our social media pages on Facebook as well as our website for whitening promotions to help reduce the cost of professional whitening.
 For patients who simply cannot afford professional whitening, there are a few natural remedies you can try at home.

 Your Lincoln dentist discusses whitening teeth at home:

 - Stay hydrated.
 The human body is mostly made up of water.
 For this reason, I recommend staying hydrated by consuming plenty of water throughout the day.
 This keeps your mouth moisturized and naturally cleanses the teeth.
 When sugar and bacteria stick to the tooth’s surface for too long, it causes damage to the enamel of the tooth.
 Ultimately, permanent discoloration occurs.